 The syllabus will depend on the student’s field of study and specific topic.
 This may incorporate or be supported by research, methodology and writing workshops, lectures, seminars, individual tutorials and working in subject/interest groups.

-1. Select, manage and produce a thorough and penetrating investigation into a historical, theoretical, practice based or technical question;
+1. to select, manage and produce a thorough and penetrating investigation into a historical, theoretical, practice-based or technical question;

-2. Identify and explore the context and formulate the key arguments or issues at play in the selected topic;
+2. to identify and explore the context and formulate the key arguments or issues at play in the selected topic;

-3. Research, analyse, evaluate and make appropriate use of original evidence, scholarly materials, current research and techniques;
+3. to research, analyse, evaluate and make appropriate use of original evidence, scholarly materials, current research and techniques;

-4. Order material in a coherent manner, constructing a clear argument or line of thought whilst recognising the uncertainty, ambiguity and limits of knowledge.
+4. to order material in a coherent manner, constructing a clear argument or line of thought whilst recognising the uncertainty, ambiguity and limits of knowledge;

-5. Work professionally in terms of attendance, participation and contribution to class; prompt submissions; time management; communications, notes and record keeping.
+5. to work professionally in terms of attendance, participation and contribution to class; prompt submissions; time management; communications, notes and record keeping.

-The module is assessed 15% on a dissertation plan and literature review submission, which will comprise part of the dissertation itself, and 85% on the final submission.
+The module is assessed 15% on a dissertation plan and annotated reading list submission, which will comprise part of the dissertation itself, and 85% on the final submission.